xmpp-iot/xmpp-iot.github.io/_posts/basics/2014-11-01-being-friends.md

 ---

-The most basic concept of using XMPP is the notion of being friends.
+The most basic concept of using XMPP is the notion of friends.
 To exchange data between two endpoints they need to be friends.
 The friendship is in reality to peers subscribing to one and eachothers precense[^precense] updates.